Help – my tooth is killing me, and I have no insurance or money!

 Emergency Dental Insurance

-Most uninsured patients can forget about buying a new dental insurance plan during an emergency because the premium cost is likely to exceed the benefit.
+Most uninsured patients can forget about buying a new dental insurance plan during an emergency because the premium cost will likely exceed the benefit.
 This strategy is a dead-end – at least in the short term.

 However, two other types of coverage you might already have could help out quite a bit – especially for people without much money to spend.